 - ⅓ cup low sodium soy sauce or tamari

-- 1 tbsp coconut or brown sugar (or more to taste)
+- 1 tablespoon coconut or brown sugar or more to taste

-- 2-3 tbsp honey (can sub maple syrup for vegan)
+- 2-3 tablespoon honey can sub maple syrup for vegan

 - Cook the noodles according to package instructions.

 - Meanwhile, mince the garlic and grate the ginger and add to a pan with any neutral oil of your choice, I used olive, along with the chopped green onion.